-Information about Amada temple Aswan Egypt, tours and Online Booking
+Information about Amada temple Aswan Egypt, tours, Booking

 Amada Temple Aswan located about 180 kilometers south of Aswan High Dam.
 In fact, Amada temple Aswan dedicated to the New Kingdom gods, Amun-Re and Re-Horakhty.
 The temple built on the orders of Thutmose III and his son, Amenhotep II.
 It was during Egypt’s New Kingdom 18th Dynasty.
 The hypo-style hall was a later addition by Thutmose IV.
 In fact, Seti I had a hand in some small additions such as a large pylon.
 The pylon is with a sandstone gateway abutting against the hypo-style hall.
 It is along with other 19th Dynasty rulers including his son, Ramses II.
 Ramses II involved himself in some way with almost every Nubian temple built before his reign.
 However, Ramses II’s restoration of the temple noted as rather a poor effort.